trackit/aws-workflow-live-streaming/README.md

 ### 6. Split the record of the stream

 You can send information on how to split the record of a stream with a `POST` request to `/streams/{stream_id}/split`.
-The API will generate for each requested section a dedicated M3U8 file which will then automatically be transcoded to a mp4 file.
+The API will generate for each requested section a dedicated M3U8 file.
+You could probably use the [aws-workflow-video-on-demand](https://github.com/trackit/aws-workflow-video-on-demand/) module in order to convert automatically files generated to MP4 file.

-The output bucket for this file is defined in the variable `fem_workshop_output_bucket` in the main module.
-It is currently `fem-workshops-out`.
-The path mirrors the path of the `.ts` files that are saved by Medialive.

-The output files will be named `index_{pos_in_list}.mp4`.

 You will need to pass a list of objects containing the start and finish timestamps of each section.
 The timestamps are in seconds.

 You will also need to pass the `session_id` parameter for the stream you want to select (since a channel can be reused for multiple streams).

 The `session_id` is the key of the `archives_path` map corresponding to the path you want to use.

 Example of the body:
 ````json